 CJC is also dedicated to being an active member with the SU community and the greater Seattle community.
 The club enters in charitable and awareness events such as Dance Marathon and Relay for Life.
 The club often partners with the Criminal Justice Honors Society (APS) for events and service like the Juvenile Detention Christmas Drive each winter.
 The club provides opportunities for leadership and service in the community and allows us reserved spaces in campus safety events like the Night Walk or helping Public Safety with officer tests.
 We strive to make the club a worthwhile and meaningful avenue to like-minded individuals, the faculty, and the professional world.
 We hope to see you soon!

-To be a member you must apply and pay the 1 time membership fee of $20 and fill out the membership form.
-You can fill out the form and submit your fee in cash or check (please make checks out to Criminal Justice Club) to any officer or in the club mailbox on the 4th floor of Casey.
+To be a member you must apply and pay the one time membership fee of $20 and fill out the membership CJ Club Application.
+You can fill out the form and submit your fee in cash or check (please make checks out to Criminal Justice Club) to any officer or to the CJ Dept. Administrative Assistant in Casey 330.
+All academic majors welcomed.

 The Pi Delta Chapter of Alpha Phi Sigma is aimed at serving the students and helping make their academic experience a positive one.
 We do this by holding activities outside of school, so that we can get to know each other better.

 This brochure discusses some of the perks of membership including scholarship/award/grant opportunities, conference opportunities, and benefits in the hiring process for federal positions.